Toyota 5VZ FE 3.4L Engine Specs

 The cast iron cylinder block is from the 3VZ-FE, however it has a larger bore size for increasing displacement from 3.0 liters up to 3.4 liters.
 The engine has a V-shaped setup with a 60-degree cylinders angle.
 Larger bore size needed brand-new pistons to achieve a compression ratio of 9.6:1.
 At the top of each cylinder block, aluminum DOHC cylinder heads were set up with 4 valves per cylinder.
 They are the same as the 3VZ-FE heads, but with small modifications.
 Camshafts specifications of both engines are different.
 5VZ-FE camshafts were tuned for more torque at low revs compared to the 3VZ, which provides less peak torque but has a gentle flattish curve throughout most of the range.
 Camshafts are driven by timing belt.

-Here is required data on Engine, Toyota, 3.4 V6, 4runner engine, 5vz, 5vz-fe, issues, oil, power, problem, problems, reliability, specs, Toyota 5VZ-FE 3.4L Engine, Toyota 5VZ-FE 3.4L Engine problems, Toyota 5VZ-FE 3.4L Engine reliability, Toyota 5VZ-FE 3.4L Engine specs.
-We have the cool substance for Engine, Toyota, 3.4 V6, 4runner engine, 5vz, 5vz-fe, issues, oil, power, problem, problems, reliability, specs, Toyota 5VZ-FE 3.4L Engine, Toyota 5VZ-FE 3.4L Engine problems, Toyota 5VZ-FE 3.4L Engine reliability, Toyota 5VZ-FE 3.4L Engine specs.
+Here is important knowledge on Engine, Toyota, 3.4 V6, 4runner engine, 5vz, 5vz-fe, issues, oil, power, problem, problems, reliability, specs, Toyota 5VZ-FE 3.4L Engine, Toyota 5VZ-FE 3.4L Engine problems, Toyota 5VZ-FE 3.4L Engine reliability, Toyota 5VZ-FE 3.4L Engine specs.
+We have the greatest resources for Engine, Toyota, 3.4 V6, 4runner engine, 5vz, 5vz-fe, issues, oil, power, problem, problems, reliability, specs, Toyota 5VZ-FE 3.4L Engine, Toyota 5VZ-FE 3.4L Engine problems, Toyota 5VZ-FE 3.4L Engine reliability, Toyota 5VZ-FE 3.4L Engine specs.
 Check it out for yourself!
-You can gather Toyota 5VZ FE 3.4L Engine Specs guide and read the latest Toyota 5VZ FE 3.4L Engine Specs, Problems, Reliability.
+You can gather Toyota 5VZ FE 3.4L Engine Specs guide and view the latest Toyota 5VZ FE 3.4L Engine Specs, Problems, Reliability.

 TitleToyota 5VZ FE 3.4L Engine Specs